daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute and inflicting damage equal to the cypher’s level.
+Effect: Projects a small physical explosive up to a long distance away that bursts in an immediate radius, blinding all within it for one minute and inflicting damage equal to the cypher's level.
 The burst spawns 1d6 additional detonations; in the next round, each additional detonation flies to a random spot within short range and explodes in an immediate radius.
 Roll a d100 to determine the type of damage dealt by all detonations:

 |       |                                    |
 |-------|------------------------------------|